KomodoPlatform/developer-docs/docs/basic-docs/komodo-api/crosschain.md

 | ------------- | -------- | ------------------------------------------------------------------ |
 | "ImportTxHex" | (string) | import transaction in hex extended with MoMoM proof of the burn tx |

-Or errors may be returned.
-In case of errors it might be necessary to wait for some time before the notarisations objects are stored in the KMD chain.

 ## Notarisation backup solution

-There is an alternate solution for notarising burn transaction by the notary operators in case of MoMoM notarisation fails or slow.
+There is an alternative solution for notarising burn transactions by the notary operators in case of MoMoM notarisation failing or being slow.

-For this the notary operators pick burn transactions sent to a special publishing resource, check them and return ids of transactions with burn transaction proof objects which are created in destination chains.
+For this to work, the notary operators pick burn transactions sent to a special publishing resource, check them and return the ids of the transactions with the burn transaction proof objects which are created in destination chains.

-The worflow:
+### The workflow

-- A user creates a burn transaction with the above stated `migrate_createburntransaction` rpc method and publishes its hexademical representation to a publishing resource which is monitored by the notary operators (currently the discord channel ...???)
+- A user creates a burn transaction with the above described `migrate_createburntransaction` rpc method and publishes its hexademical representation to a publishing resource which is monitored by the notary operators (currently the discord channel ...???)
 - The notary operators pick the burn transaction and check its structure and existence in the source chain with the rpc method `migrate_checkburntransactionsource`.
 If the burn transaction is successfully validated, the notary operators create approval transactions in the destination chain and publish their transaction ids back into the publishing resource.
 - The user collects the transaction ids and calls `migrate_createimporttransaction` method, passing into it the collected notary approval transaction ids.
 Currently it is enough to have at least 5 successful notary approval transactions for an import transaction to be considered as valid in the destination chain.